| Date: | probably undated |

 | Note: | This painting and South Head of Golden Gate appear to be pendants. |

-| Legend: | The Denver, Colorado, owner is said to have acquired this painting, along with six others by Schafer, on a honeymoon trip to California around 1891. |
+| Legend: | The Denver, Colorado, owner is said to have met Schafer in person and acquired this painting, along with six others by the artist, on a honeymoon trip to California around 1891. |

 | Identification: | Both photographs are of the same Denver collection.
 The Alameda Library photograph, supplied by the current owner, is labeled simply North Head. |